 What is your audience interested in?
 What is important for them to know?
 For instance, segmenting your emails by role, department, or interests is a solid starting point.

 - Relevant content that isn’t boring

 Every newsletter should have a purpose.
 But that isn’t restricted to exclusively business goals.
 Readers should feel that they got something out of the employee newsletter every time.
 Or engagement will take a nosedive after a few disappointing newsletters.
 The secret is to mix engaging content with content that is driving the goals for your business – everybody wins.

 - Layout and email template.

 A consistent layout and email template make newsletters familiar and easy to read/digest.
 A great email marketing system allows you to use corporate identity / branding.
 It saves lots of time to keep the format in a similar layout, style, and content elements.
+For instance, you only need to add your own brand colors once to have them correct every time.
 Use a flexible, but standard email template, so you don’t have to think about that each and every time.

 - The right tone of voice

 We often think about company culture as something that just is.
 But an internal newsletter is a tangible representation of company culture.
 Pick a writing style that fits your company.
 It can be light-hearted, ambitious, passionate or more formal.
 But don’t make the mistake to think B2B equals “formal or complex writing”.
 Why would you?
 The right tone of voice will pull readers in.